-Miss Shaw, Mrs Sicolo, Mis Drelinga and Mr Buckley welcome you to Godrevy Class -Year 3 and 4
+Miss Shaw, Mrs Sicolo, Miss Drelinga and Mr Buckley welcome you to Godrevy Class -Year 3 and 4

-What does food mean to different people?
+What was life like 100 years ago?
 This is the question we're hoping to explore this term.

 Don’t forget to check our class page to see updates of our learning.